oleg-agapov/dbt-from-scratch-practice/practice/practice-1.md

 > ⚠️ Note: don't forget to activate the virtual environment every time you start a new terminal session.

 If you use GitHub Codespaces you can skip creating the virtual environment.
+Codespaces already have Python installed and you can install packages globally.

 ![Codespace window](./img/1-3-codespace-window.png)